Students to perform in free showcase;

 His mother praised his dedication and work ethic leading up to the civics bee.
 “He has always been a person who was very concerned with rights and justice,” she said.
 “He is passionate about issues and topics that are often atypical of others his age.
 Brandon's father and I are so very proud of Brandon's commitment to this endeavor.”

-11 days ago, Marianne Ward
+about 1 month ago, Marianne Ward

 Brandon Ballard wins $750 in State Civics Bee